 Real-time reactions mean AI can sense user exit-intent and offer instant assistance in a way that isn't possible manually.
 Or, through natural language processing, AI can help prioritize items in a vast content catalog to serve the products customers are most interested in.
 The point is really that AI can serve users personalized content at the moment when they are most likely to consume, and even better, convert on it.
 Timing really is everything.

 Better audience insights & segmentation

 Traditionally, audience segmentation has fallen along the lines of semi-arbitrary categories like age, gender, and other external demographic parameters.
-Now, AI can recognize behavior patterns humans might miss and identify buyer segments based on less obvious characteristic similarities.
-It can even help identify new buyer segments that have never previously existed, and it can uncover upcoming market trends.
+Now, AI can recognize behavior patterns humans might miss and identify buyer segments based on less obvious similarities.
+It can even help identify new buyer segments that have never previously existed, and can uncover market trends.
 Using AI for segmentation brings data patterns to the forefront of customer segmentation and helps remove human biases.